 Always check road conditions before leaving in case of any closures, major delays or weather impact… it may affect your decision on which route to take!

-From LA /Orange you have two options to get to Kernville, both around 3 hours.
+Two options to get to Kernville, both around 3 hours.

 Take 5N to 14N to 178W and then right on Sierra Highway towards Kernville.
 This route offers lovely desert scenery & beautiful mountainscapes as you transition from the Mojave Desert to the Southern Sierras.
 You’ll drive through Red Rock Canyon & the Desert Conservation Area in Walker’s Pass.
 This route is also a great option if the Grapevine at the 5 is closed or hazardous due to snow in winter.